tomfieber/tomfieber.github.io/_posts/2022-07-19-tryhackme-olympus.md

 Now we just need to figure out if there are any filters in place that would prevent us from uploading a web shell to the server. **SPOILER ALERT: There aren't!**

+>**NOTE:** I originally intened this to show how to use Burp to test for file upload filters, but since there weren't any it became just another way to get a web shell on the box.
+This is probably the "hard" way.
+Since there are no filters in place, you *could* just upload a full PHP reverse shell to the server, access that and get a reverse shell from there.
+But...I didn't.

 To get a webshell on server, uploaded a normal image using the file upload functionality on the chat page, intercepted the request with Burp and sent the request to the Burp Repeater.
 In the repeater tab I did the following:

 ![](/assets/images/Pasted%20image%2020220717113111.png)